JWill392/ytsub/README.txt

 ytsub
 =====

-NOTE: ytsub has not yet reached its first release, and as such some things won't work.

 ytsub provides a command-line interface to do things with your Youtube subscriptions.
 You might find it most useful for filtering those videos using grep, or setting up an auto-downloader using the excellent youtube-dl.
 An example usage might look like this::